 This page of the Uganda immigration web site details the fees for applying for Ugandan visas online.

 The decision taken on the online application (“yes” or “no” on whether you’re coming to Uganda) will be sent via email.
 Assuming you get the go-ahead, an approval letter will be sent as an attachment to the email.
-Print this travel authorization (showing a barcode).
+Print this travel authorisation (showing a barcode).
 Keep this with your travel documents.

 Present the printed barcode at point of entry [read “border”] together with a valid passport / travel document of “not less than 6 months validity” and you will get your visa.

 NOTE: “the travel authorization [approval] letter does not guarantee entry into Uganda.
 Travelers will be subjected to secondary verification where necessary before personalization,” meaning it is not 100% guarantee you will be issued a visa at the airport / border / Uganda mission (but you probably will, unless you’ve been very naughty indeed).